daixtrose/cplusplus-primer/example_4/README.md

 This example extends and modifies [example_3](../example_3/) in such a way that the Debian package will install the software and its dependencies below `/opt/daixtrose/example_4-x.y.z` and set the RUNPATH variable such that the `bin` and `lib` libraries are searched for dependencies.

-Please note that `ldconfig` on Linux systems is configured such, that system dependencies like e.g. `libm`. `ld-linux-x86-64`, and `libgcc_s` which are installed on the system obtain preference over the ones installed with the tool in the `lib` directory:
+Please note, that `ldconfig` on Linux systems is configured such that system dependencies like e.g. `libm`, `ld-linux-x86-64`, and `libgcc_s` installed on the system obtain preference over the ones installed with the tool in the `lib` directory.
+This can be seen by comparing the output of a file listing in the `lib` directory with the results from calling `ldd` on the executable:

 ```bash
 $ chrpath -l  /opt/daixtrose/example_4-1.0.0/bin/example_4